 White variegation turns to solid green.
 Loss of variegation happens when:

-- Soil is too rich – stop feeding especially during winter
+- Soil is too rich – stop feeding, especially during winter.

-- The plant receives too little light – This shade lover does not like darkness.
+- The plant receives too little light – This deep shade lover does not like darkness.
 Move the plant to a brighter location or closer to an artificial light source.

-Leaves become damp and blistered with yellow, white, black or brown spots.
-This condition comes from a bacterial or fungal disease commonly called leaf-spot disease.
-The cause is poor air circulation, overwatering, high humidity, low light or chilling.
+Leaves become damp and blistered with yellow, white, black, or brown spots.
+This condition comes from a bacterial or fungal disease commonly called leaf spot disease.
+The cause is poor air circulation, overwatering, high humidity, low light, or chilling.

-In very severe cases the cast iron will lose all foliage.
+In very severe cases, the cast iron will lose all foliage.
 Increase ventilation, light, and temperature to help dry out the soil.